 After the event was over, as people queued for a picture with Ocasio-Cortez, Jonathan Bailey, a member of Queens DSA, pulled up a WhatsApp chat on his phone named Ocasio2020.
 “This is literally the people that made the campaign go,” he said.
 “We’re all still here.”

-Bailey said he thought the work she was doing was “essential” to reforming the Democratic Party.
+Bailey said he thought the work she was doing was “essential” to building power and achieving necessary change.
 “It sets a precedent that congressional members can and should be using their campaign funds they could use to get themselves reelected and put that toward base-building in the community and creating new networks of solidarity,” he said.
 “That’s a really big deal.”